 The benefits of hosting a quilt along continue on past the quilt along.
 A quilt along provides a lot of exposure to the quilt pattern since so many people are making and sharing and linking to you.

 How to grow your quilting business by hosting a quilt along

 There is so much more to learn about how to host a quilt along.
 Quilt alongs are a powerful and effective way to grow your quilting business.
 I’ve been amazed at the results they have provided.

 My current City Tiles Quilt Along has grown my list by about 1000 and my Instagram following by several hundreds.

 I have a new e-book for those of you really wanting to dive in deep with quilt alongs.
 Implement just a few easy strategies for a seamless, profitable and successful quilt along.

-I share all of my tips and tricks from my own quilts alongs in this book How to Host a Quilt Along.
+I share all of my tips and tricks from my own quilts alongs in this class How to Host a Quilt along.

 How to Host a Quilt Along covers: